JesseEmond/CSGames-2016-AI-Winner/README.md

 The goal is simple: survive.
-Every team writes an assembly program, tournament brackets are created, and 1v1 matches occur : both programs are put in a shared `1Mb` memory space, taking turns at having executing time and the last one left executing wins the match.
+Every team writes an assembly program, tournament brackets are created, and 1v1 matches occur : both programs are put in a shared `1Mb` memory space, taking turns at having execution time and the last one left running wins the match.

 We are given the following tools:
 - `MMU` - We can set the permissions of memory pages, `256 bytes` at a time.